komal12345-shukla/claims-warehouse/README.md

 ## Why this problem

-I work on Medicaid claims reporting, and the mistakes that cost the most are rarely exotic.
-They are:

-- treating an immature month's paid total as if it were final, and reporting a cost trend that is really just an artifact of lag
-- computing PMPM against a headcount instead of member months, which quietly rewards plans with heavy churn
+I work in Medicaid claims reporting.
+A large part of my job is answering questions from regulators about claims paid years ago: everything paid to a particular provider, or every claim tied to a specific dispute, sometimes reaching back a decade.
+I pull those from historical claims data in Athena.

+That work taught me the hard part is almost never the query.
+It is that the answer has to be right about a moment in the past, and it has to be the same answer when someone asks again next year.
+Three things break that:

+-  a provider or member whose details have changed since the claim was paid, attributed to who they are today rather than who they were on the service date
+-  a paid total treated as final when later adjustments and reversals have moved it, so the same question asked twice returns two different numbers
-- a fan-out join that silently doubles a measure, discovered a quarter later by someone reconciling to finance
+-  join that silently duplicates rows, which nobody catches until a total is reconciled against finance

-This repository is built so that each of those three is handled explicitly and tested against, rather than assumed away.
-The third one is not hypothetical: the reconciliation test in this repo caught exactly that bug during development, and the fix is commented in place at `sql/02_marts/02_facts.sql`.
+This repository handles all three explicitly rather than assuming them away.
+The Type 2 member dimension keeps point-in-time attribution correct.
+Every figure is anchored to a stated valuation date, so a number can be reproduced as at a specific close.
+The reconciliation tests tie counts and dollars from raw through to both fact grains.
+That third one is not hypothetical: the reconciliation test in this repo caught exactly that bug during development, and the fix is commented in place at sql/02_marts/02_facts.sql
 ---

 ## Data